The contested treasure inside Madhya Pradesh’s forests

 The area now being granted to the Aditya Birla Group includes many of the same forest compartments that Rio Tinto had sought permission to clear – 280, 281, 284, 285, 286, 287, 296, 301 and 302.
 According to the mining plan of the project, the extraction of diamonds will continue for 14 years, through an open cast mine that will be 920 meters long, 854 meters wide and 350 meters deep.

 But now there has been an astonishing reversal in the nature of the state forest department’s remarks.
 Earlier, the state government had made it a point to mention wildlife in the area.
-Now, writing about the same forest compartments, the divisional forest officer said in an inspection report dated November 19, 2020 (by which time Chouhan had returned as chief minister): “There is no species of specific importance of any wildlife.”
+Now, writing about the same forest compartments, the divisional forest officer Sanjiv Jha said in an inspection report dated November 19, 2020 (by which time Chouhan had returned as chief minister): “There is no species of specific importance of any wildlife.”
 It also remarked, “The status of wildlife is with low density, no endangered wildlife species noticed in the proposed area.”

 I contacted Anurag Kumar, the current divisional forest officer of Chhatarpur district, to ask about this U-turn on the part of the state forest department.
 “There are no evidences of a kill made by large carnivores like tigers in the area so we infer that there is no presence of these animals there,” he said.
 “Other animals, like jackals, foxes etc are there.”
 He insisted that there was “a lot of difference” between 2015, when the Rio Tinto inspection report was prepared, and 2021.
 “You cannot compare that report with the present situation,” he said.